ArnavK-09/moore/README.md

     <img width="400" height="400" src="/Logo.png" alt="Logo">
 </p>

-Language Learner Bot is an open source Discord bot built to help users learn languages like French 🇫🇷, Spanish 🇪🇸, Hindi 🇮🇳, etc. It was created for the NTTS Hackathon 2024.
+Language Learner Bot is an open source Discord bot built to help users learn languages like French 🇫🇷, Spanish 🇪🇸, Hindi 🇮🇳, Japanese 🇯🇵, Korean 🇰🇷 etc. It was created for the NTTS Hackathon 2024.

 ## Features ✨